 To connect with ODBC data sources, the location of your .odbc.ini file must be referenced by one of the following variables.
 Sybase IQ searches the directories specified by the variables below in the following order:

-- \$ODBCINI must contain the exact full pathname of the .odbc.ini file.
+- \$ODBCINI must contain the exact full pathname of the .odbc.ini file (including the filename odbc.ini).

 - \$HOME

 - Current directory

 - \$PATH

 Sybase IQ clients ignore the following environment variables when searching for .odbc.ini: